jwangit/BKW-Algorithm/README.md

 # BKW-Algorithm
-An implementation of the Blum-Kalai-Wasserman algorithm for solving the Learning With Errors Problem
+An implementation of the Blum-Kalai-Wasserman algorithm for solving the Learning with Errors problem.